LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Prompt Design

 \section{Prompt Design}

-Here, we detail the prompts used in our experiments and analysis.
-To explore the utility of o3 as re-rankers of the most predictive (image, caption) pair, as described in Section \ref{rerank_analysis_a} \Appendix D, we provide both models with a detailed prompt for the task, shown in Prompt \ref{lst:o3prompt}.
+We detail the prompts used in our experiments and analyses.
+To convert open questions into closed ones with the o3 model, we use the prompt in Prompt~\ref{lst:o3openprompt}.
+To assess the utility of o3 as a re-ranker of the most predictive image–caption pair (Section~\ref{rerank_analysis_a}, Appendix~D), we provide both LVLM backbones (Pixtral and Qwen2-VL) with the task-specific prompt in Prompt~\ref{lst:o3prompt}.